PriyanSappal/java-spring-boot-app-2-tier-deploy/README.md

 * We like to be in a habit to test things locally first, therefore we will take [docker-compose.yml](docker/docker-compose.yml) and compose our app.
 The script is commented to see what steps do what.
 To execute this:
 1) `docker compose up`: from this it will take the image we have created and depending on if the database is ready it will give us our frontpage and the `web/authors` page.
-2) `docker compose down -v`: this is to remove the containers.
+2) `docker compose down -v`: this is to remove the containers and the volumes too.
+If you don't remove the volumes, you may run into errors when running `docker compose up`

 ## Step 3: Launching an EC2 instance using terraform.
 * [Terraform Script with Docker Compose](docker/terraform/main.tf).
 This script is similar to the one used in **stage 3** but user data changes as we will need to reference our [docker-compose.yml](docker/docker-compose.yml).